Create Sales Analytics Using the Wizard

 Previously, filters gave Laura a choice between looking at customers or partners, that is customer types, and she wanted to see a breakdown of customers.
 The new Segment filter shows sources of business broken down according to DTC’s market segments—exactly what she wants.
 Nice!

 Now, let’s look for the results of the other change you made: Selecting Opportunity Source instead of Opportunity Type.
-Look at the filters along the left side of the dashboard, below the filters you just looked at.
-The second filter is called Opportunity Source.Go back to My First Analytics App and open the Sales Performance dashboard.
+Look at the filters further to the right.
+One of them is now called Opportunity Source.Go back to My First Analytics App and open the Sales Performance dashboard.
 The filter in the same location is called Opportunity Type.
 You can see the same change to all the other performance dashboards (by geography, by source, and so on), and other dashboards, too.
 One small change made a difference, right?

 We deliberately made this simple, to help you get Laura what she wants fast.
 Likely, when you use the wizard to create your own app, it will take a little more thought and effort.
 But you get the idea: the wizard guides you through the process and tries to eliminate as much complexity as possible.

-- Select the arrow in the upper right, and click Delete
+- Select the icon at upper right, and click Delete.

 - Confirm that you want to delete the app.